LukasHromadnik/FEL-UI-SZZ/KO/02-shortest_paths.md

 If the iteration of the main loop terminates without making any changes, the algorithm can be terminated, as subsequent iterations will not make any more changes.

-Bellman-Ford algorithm can **detect negative cycle** that is reachable from vertex $s$ while checking triangular inequality for resulting $l$.
+Bellman-Ford algorithm can **detect negative cycle** that is reachable from vertex $s$ while checking the triangular inequality for resulting $l$.

 \begin{algorithm}[!htp]
 \caption{Bellman-Ford Algorithm – negative cycle detection}